DMoss-dimos/js-music-app/README.md

 # js-music-app

-# This ia a music app in JS.
+# This ia a music player in JS.

+# Credits

+# The Future Base by EvgenyBardyuzha from Pixabay.

+# Sensei by prazkhanal.

+# Hidden Place (Extended Version) by Madirfan.

+# Images by D. Moss